 Phoenix Bicycle Accident Lawyers

-Rising fuel costs and growing eco-consciousness mean that bicycles are a more popular mode of transportation than ever.
-But increasing numbers of bikes on the roads mean increasing numbers of collisions - events that may lead to injury, disfigurement, and death.
+Rising fuel costs and a growing eco-consciousness in our country mean that bicycles are a more popular mode of transportation than ever.
+But increasing numbers of bikes on Arizona roads mean increasing numbers of collisions - events that may lead to injury, disfigurement, and death.

-Bicycle accidents take place on all kinds of roads, in all types of weather, under all types of conditions.
-However, some conditions are more dangerous than others.
+Bicycle accidents take place on all kinds of roads, in all types of weather, and under various conditions.
 Generally, intersections are the most dangerous place for cyclists, who can be struck by a vehicle that disregards the cyclist's right-of-way or refuses to yield.
-Merging, turning, and stopping are all risky actions for cyclists, who are no match for the weight or speed of passenger vehicles.

-At Breyer Law Offices, P.C., our bike accident lawyers in Phoenix have handled many cases for injured bicyclists, earning a long list of favorable verdicts and settlements on our clients' behalf.
-We understand the legal system and can give you the support you seek while helping you receive compensation for your injuries.
+At Breyer Law Offices, P.C., our personal injury lawyers in Phoenix have handled many cases for injured bicyclists, earning a long list of favorable verdicts and settlements on their behalf.
+We understand the legal system and can give you the support you seek.
+Contact our team at (602) 267-1280 to schedule a free consultation.